Beast1506/GetScan/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 getScan is a web-based application designed to simplify file sharing using QR codes.
 Users can easily upload files, and the system generates unique QR codes for each file, enabling quick and convenient downloads.
-This project was developed by Jailaxmi Pujari, Siddhanth Naik, Sonam Vishwakarma, Sunny Gaonkar, Sweta Khandeparkar, Sanket Khutkar, Saikiran Yadu, and Bhavika Malviya.

-**[Link to your GitHub repository goes here!]**

 ## Project Overview